One of the things that I love most about Android TV’s is that you can navigate around the screen with nothing more than your TV remote.

 This time we’re going to click on the Current Keyboard menu.

-Here you can select which virtual keyboard is going to be active for your Android device.
+Here you can select which virtual keyboard will be active for your Android device.

 Click on Null Keyboard to continue.

-Now whenever you type in an input box you won’t see the onscreen keyboard.
+Now, you won’t see the onscreen keyboard whenever you type in an input box.
 Null Keyboard effectively hides it on your Android TV box.

-To turn on the virtual keyboard again, it’s a simple matter of going back to the Keyboard menu and switching back to Gboard or the Leanback Keyboard, whichever you prefer.
+Turning on the virtual keyboard again is a simple matter of going back to the Keyboard menu and switching back to Gboard or the Leanback Keyboard, whichever you prefer.